-- Some Notes About the Telegraph - Before the telegraph, the speed of information was tied to the speed of transportation.
-The telegraph broke that link and made possible the almost instantaneous communication of information - This revolutionized information-intensive industries and activities - News could now be reported as it occurred and instantly disseminated across a fairly wide region - Facilitated the operation and coordination of the railroads - Business transactions between merchants in different cities that formerly took days or weeks now took only minutes or hours
+- Before the telegraph, the speed of information was tied to the speed of transportation. - The telegraph broke that link and made possible the almost instantaneous communication of information - This revolutionized information-intensive industries and activities - News could now be reported as it occurred and instantly disseminated across a fairly wide region - Railroad operations could more easily be coordinated - Business transactions between merchants in different cities that formerly took days or weeks now took only minutes or hours

-- Some Notes About the Telegraph 2 - It created a lot of technological hype and technological utopianism - The notion that new technology equals progress and that technological innovation can solve our socioeconomic-political problems largely gets its start with the telegraph and the railroad. - It made possible the future creation of large-scale corporate entities
+Effects of the Telegraph - 2

+- It created a lot of technological hype and technological utopianism - The notion that new technology equals progress and that technological innovation can solve our socio-economic-political problems largely gets its start with the telegraph and the railroad. - It made possible the future creation of largescale corporate entities